OpenCyphal/public_regulated_data_types/reg/udral/README.md

 ## Conventions

-- Conventions defined in the UAVCAN Specification shall be followed.
+- Conventions defined in the Cyphal Specification shall be followed.

 - All physical quantities except error variance should be represented as `float32` by default.
   Error variance and covariance matrices should use `float16` by default.